 The Harvard On-Campus Experience

 Many courses can be taken online, but the degree requires a Harvard campus experience.
-You come to Cambridge for at least one of your courses—the capstone project course—which gives you access to faculty, campus resources, and the academic community.
+You come to Cambridge for at least one course—the capstone—which offers you in-person access to faculty, campus resources, and the academic community.

-Accelerated on-campus path: if you have limited flexibility, you can typically fulfill the requirement in one weekend (the capstone meets primarily online and includes a mandatory weekend at Harvard).
+Accelerated on-campus path: if you have limited flexibility, you can typically fulfill the capstone requirement with one intensive weekend on campus.

 International Students Who Need a Student Visa

-To meet the on campus requirement, you study with us in the summer.
-The accelerated on-campus path is typically seven weeks, during which you complete the on-campus capstone.
-You can easily request an I-20 for the F-1 student visa through Harvard Summer School.
+To meet the on campus requirement, you complete the capstone over the summer.
+You can easily request an I-20 for the F-1 student visa through Harvard Summer School's seven-week session.
 For more details, see International Student Study Options for important visa information.

 To Complete Your Degree